BOM Regulatory Compliance: RoHS, REACH and Beyond

 The result is a per-component regulatory flag set — not a single pass/fail.
 You can see exactly which substance triggered a flag and what the regulatory obligation is, making it actionable rather than just a warning count.

-PFAS restrictions, WEEE obligations, TSCA (US market access), and SCIP database notifications are on the product roadmap.
-TekPulse's current regulatory screening covers RoHS 2 and REACH SVHC — the two highest-impact EU frameworks for most electronics products.
+TekPulse's publicly certified regulatory coverage is RoHS 2 and REACH SVHC — the two highest-impact EU frameworks for most electronics products.
+For additional substance monitoring requirements, contact us at [email protected].

 Regulatory compliance data reflects the databases at the time of assessment.
 The REACH SVHC list is updated twice per year; RoHS restricted substance limits may be amended.
 TekPulse re-assesses your saved BOMs weekly to catch new additions to these lists.